 GROW SALT CRYSTALS

-Simple to grow and taste-safe, this salt crystals experiment is easier for younger kids, but you can also try growing borax crystals for older kids too.
+Simple to grow and taste safe, this salt crystals experiment is more manageable for younger kids, but you can also try growing borax crystals for older kids.

 KITCHEN SINK OR FLOAT

 What sinks and what floats?
-You might find our choices to be eye opening for little scientists! fun food experiments
+Grab some everyday items you have in your kitchen to test out.
+You might find our choices to be eye-opening for little scientists!

 LAVA LAMP EXPERIMENT

-Every kid loves this classic experiment that really is two activities in one! kitchen chemistry for kids - homemade lava lamp
+Every kid loves this classic experiment that is two activities in one!
+Do oil and water mix?
+What is the chemical reaction?
+So many great questions…

 MAGIC MILK EXPERIMENT

-Art with milk and fascinating kitchen science too.
+Art with milk and fascinating kitchen science for any chemistry lesson.

 M&M EXPERIMENT